shane-mason/FieldStation42/README.md

 The channel configuration will use the directory names as 'tags' to schedule based on the channel configuration - see below for details.

+### Sub-Directories (Sub-Folders) in content directories
+When content directories contain sub-folders, they will be scanned for mp4 media and added to the tags content.
+Movie files in these directories will be treated like content from the main directory.
+This feature is useful for mixing in seasonal or holiday content as well as for combining content from multiple sources.

 ### About content format and duration
 The program expects content to have an mp4 extension, though this could easily be extended if there are use cases.